veepee-oss/android-assessment-project/README.md

 2. Java to Kotlin conversion - convert `list` module from Java to Kotlin.
 3. List loading indicator - The app loads gradually the list of movies.
 Add a progress bar to indicate that the next page is loading.

+### How to send a solution

+You can upload your solution to GitHub, BitBucket or any other online repository, and share it with us.
+You can also send us a .zip file - just remember to clean the project before you zip it.